gopalkoduri/pypeaks/README.md

 ##Introduction
-Identifying peaks from some data is one of the most common tasks in many research and development tasks. **pypeaks** is a python module which has a number of ways to detect peaks from any data, like histograms and time-series.
+Identifying peaks from some data is one of the most common tasks in many research and development tasks. **pypeaks** is a python module to detect peaks from any data, like histograms and time-series.

 Following are the available methods implemented in this module for peak detection:
 * Slope based method, where peaks are located based on how the data varies.